Before The World Ended

 The moment the Mage died, the Veil outside the cavern collapsed.

-Silver moonlight poured through the fissures in the ceiling, illuminating the carnage.
-The elite hit squad was gone.
+Silver moonlight poured through the fissures in the ceiling and illuminated the carnage.
+The elite hit squad was dead.

-Will stayed on the scaffolding, gasping for breath, staring at his blood-soaked arm.
-He had made the impossible shot, but as the severe System warning burned in his vision and Allison coughed in the dark below, the Warlord realized exactly what his [Luck] was going to cost if he pushed it again.
+Will stayed on the scaffolding.
+He gasped for breath and stared at his blood-soaked arm.
+He felt the severe System warning burn in his vision and heard Allison coughing in the dark below.
+He realized exactly what his [Luck] would cost him if he pushed it again.

 Maddie stood in the center of the clearing.
 She rested her bloodied sword on her shoulder and wiped a smear of mud from her cheek.
-She looked up at Will and smirked.
+She looked up at Will.

 As the Faction gathered around the wreck of the corporate squad, a cascade of golden prompts flooded Will's vision.